FRRouting/frr/doc/user/bgp.rst

 this feature network operator can implement their network policy based on BGP communities attribute.

-The ollowing commands can be used in route maps:
+The following commands can be used in route maps:

 .. index:: match community WORD exact-match [exact-match]
 .. clicmd:: match community WORD exact-match [exact-match]